rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 wget -O 2bRAD.zip 'https://www.dropbox.com/sh/z2l0w2dq89oo55i/AAD_29lBe0MvLYLdxDB4Vm-2a?dl=1'
 # wget is a way to transfer files using a url from the command line
 # -O option makes sure the download doesn't have a wonky name like AAD_29lBe0MvLYLdxDB4Vm-2a
-# scp (secure copy), which you will probably use to transfer data from a cluster, is a way to transfer between linux clusters
 ```

 ### Looking at your raw data in the linux environment